swcarpentry-ja/python-novice-gapminder/_episodes/18-style.md

     assert volume > 0
     return mass / volume
 ~~~
-{: .python}
+{: .language-python}

 If the assertion is `False`, the Python interpreter raises an `AssertionError` runtime exception.
 The source code for the expression that failed will be displayed as part of the error message.
 To ignore assertions in your code run the interpreter with the '-O' (optimize) switch.
 Assertions should contain only simple checks and never change the state of the program.
 For example, an assertion should never contain an assignment.

-## Use docstrings to provide online help.
+## Use docstrings to provide builtin help.

-*   If the first thing in a function is a character string
-    that is not assigned to a variable,
-    Python attaches it to the function as the online help.
+If the first thing in a function is a character string that is not assigned directly to a variable, Python attaches it to the function as the builtin help variable.
+This string (that provides documentation) is also known as a *docstring*.
-*   Called a *docstring* (short for "documentation string").

 ~~~
 def average(values):